History of Newcastle, New South Wales: Founding and settlement by Europeans

 The new settlement, comprising convicts and a military guard, arrived at the Hunter River on 27 March 1804 in three ships: HMS Lady Nelson, the Resource and the James.
 The convicts were rebels from the 1804 Castle Hill convict rebellion.

 The link with Newcastle upon Tyne, UK, its namesake and also from whence many of the 19th century coal miners came, is still obvious in some of the place-names – such as Jesmond, Hexham, Wickham, Wallsend and Gateshead.
 Morpeth, New South Wales is a similar distance north of Newcastle as Morpeth, Northumberland is north of Newcastle upon Tyne.

 Under Captain James Wallis, commandant from 1816 to 1818, the convicts' conditions improved, and a building boom began.
-Captain Wallis laid out the streets of the town, built the first church of the site of the present Christ Church Anglican Cathedral, erected the old gaol on the seashore, and began work on the breakwater which now joins Nobbys Head to the mainland.
+Captain Wallis laid out the streets of the town, built the first church of the site of the present Christ Church Cathedral, erected the old gaol on the seashore, and began work on the breakwater which now joins Nobbys Head to the mainland.
 The quality of these first buildings was poor, and only (a much reinforced) breakwater survives.
-During this period, in 1816, the oldest public school in Australia was built in Newcastle East.
+During this period, in 1816, the first school was built in Newcastle.

 Newcastle remained a penal settlement until 1822, when the settlement was opened up to farming.
 As a penal colony, the military rule was harsh, especially at Limeburners' Bay, on the inner side of Stockton peninsula.
 There, convicts were sent to burn oyster shells for making lime.

 Military rule in Newcastle ended in 1823.
 Prisoner numbers were reduced to 100 (most of these were employed on the building of the breakwater), and the remaining 900 were sent to Port Macquarie.